C8Y Command Line Tool (CLI)

 All the commands except of

 new take an array of glob patterns.
-These will be solved to folders or entry point manifests.
+These will be resolved to directories or entry point manifests.

 new [name] [template] Creates a folder to start a new application or extend an existing one serve [options] [appPaths...]
 Runs local development server build [options] [appPaths...]
 Builds the specified applications deploy [options] [appPaths...]
 Deploys applications from the specified paths locale-extract [options] [srcPaths...]
 Extracts all strings for translation and outputs the .po files to defined folder